-Table 8 shows the negative binomial regression results of Eq.
-(1) for the AETD and its classifications.
-Model 1 is for the AETD and Models 2-4 are for the three different classifications of AETD (i.e., SOFT_ETD, SEMI-HARD_ETD, and HARD_ETD).
+Table 8 shows the negative binomial regression results of Equation (1) for the AETD and its classifications.
+Model 1 is for the AETD and Models 2-4 are for the three different classifications of AETD (i.e. SOFT_ETD, SEMI-HARD_ETD, and HARD_ETD).
 We find that sustainability committee (SC), GRI guidelines (GRI), and sustainability assurance (SA) are statistically significant and positively associated with AETD, SEMI-HARD_ETD, and HARD_ETD, suggesting that H1, H2, and H3 are empirically supported.
-This indicates that firms that adopt environmental governance mechanisms (i.e., the sustainability committee, GRI framework, and sustainability assurance) exhibit greater semi-hard and hard ETs to address environmental risks and engage with stakeholders (Mahoney et al., 2013; Peters & Romi, 2014, 2015).
-These results are consistent with previous studies (Comyns, 2016; Helfaya & Moussa, 2017; Jaggi et al., 2017; Moussa et al., 2020; O'Dwyer et al., 2011; Peters & Romi, 2014; Thorne et al., 2014) that found positive influences of sustainability committees, GRI guidelines, and sustainability assurances on corporate environmental strategies, disclosures, and performances.
-This is largely in line with the stakeholder and legitimacy arguments that firms adopt environmental governance mechanisms as public relations tools to respond to stakeholder information needs and maintain corporate legitimacy, license, and reputation (Michelon et al., 2015; Mahoney et al., 2013; Helfaya & Moussa, 2017; Thorne et al., 2014).
-Overall, these results imply that sustainability committees, GRI frameworks, and sustainability assurances promote corporate ETDs, mainly semi-hard and hard ETDs, to address stakeholders concerns and defend corporate social legitimacy but do not necessarily lead to an improvement in environmental performance (Comyns, 2016; Jaggi et al., 2017; Mahoney et al., 2013).
+This indicates that firms that adopt environmental governance mechanisms (i.e. the sustainability committee, GRI framework, and sustainability

+6The role of the sustainability committee is to 'review and advise the Board on Shell's strategy, policies, and performance in the areas of safety, environment, ethics, and reputation.
+It regularly discusses the company's approach to combatting climate change.
+In 2018, this included the energy transition, GHG emission targets (including advice to the Remuneration Committee), policy on methane, Shell's Net Carbon Footprint, and nature-based solutions' (Shell Annual Report, 2018, p.
+71).